noccy80/php-logpipe/docs/metrics-definitions.md

 ## Definitions

-The definitions are created using yaml.
+The definitions are created using yaml and specify aggreations and transformations to perform on the data.

 ### Metrics for examples